godot-jolt/godot-jolt/README.md

 - Contact impulses are estimations and won't be accurate when colliding with multiple bodies
 - Contact reporting for kinematic bodies is partially opt-in, at a potentially [heavy performance/memory cost][jst]
+- `ConvexPolygonShape3D` uses a more accurate center-of-mass and inertia

 Also consider this note from Jolt's [documentation][jdc]: